kyleu/projectforge/doc/faq.md

 - `packages`: Visualize your application's packages
 - `test`: Does a test
 - `tidy`: Runs [go mod tidy]

+## What git actions are available?

+Common git actions like `status`, `fetch`, `pull` and `commit` do exactly what you'd expect.
+There's also a `magic` action, which is a little crazy:
+- If there are uncommitted changes, it will stash them
+- If there are pending upstream commits, it will pull them
+- If a stash was previously created, it will pop and commit it
+- If commits exist that haven't been pushed, it will push them

 ## What modules are available?